pyroll-project/pyroll-core/README.md

 Currently, there is no click'n'run graphical user interface (GUI) provided, at least basic knowledge of programming in general and Python in particular is needed to use the software.
 Nevertheless, this is also recommended to leverage the full power of PyRolL.

+## Documentation

+See the [documentation](https://pyroll.readthedocs.io/en/latest) to learn about basic concepts and usage.
+The documentation of version 1.0 can be found [here](https://pyroll.readthedocs.io/en/stable).

 ## Versions

 The main branch of this repository contains the code of the version 2.0 of PyRolL.